Giving herbs to picky eaters

 Here are a few ideas on how to administer their daily dose of nutritious herbs.

 - Mix the herbs in with their food.
 If the food is dry pellets, dilute the herbs with water, meat-, chicken- or fish broth.
+(Start with a little pinch of the supplement and increase slowly up to the recommended serving size.)

 - You may add a little stevia, with the herb-food mix, to improve the taste.